header logo

 Lukaku is a key player at the clubs he plays for

-Indeed, things turned sour under Thomas Tuchel at Stamford Bridge to the extent that The Blues had to abandon their club-record signing of £97.5 million ($108 million) after just one season and allow him to return to Inter on loan.
+Indeed, things turned sour under Thomas Tuchel at Stamford Bridge to the extent that The Blues had to part ways with their club-record signing of £97.5 million ($108 million) after just one season, allowing him to return to Inter on loan.

 9. Marcus Rashford (Man Utd)

-He burst onto the scene at just 18 years old and was touted for greatness.
-Rashford scored two goals in his Manchester United debut in the Europa League against FC Midtjylland, and like any young player with a smooth start, he garnered a lot of attention in the media, which often has adverse effects on a player’s career if they’re not mentally strong enough to deal with it at such a young age.
+He burst onto the scene at just 18 years old and was immediately touted for greatness.
+Rashford scored two goals on his Manchester United debut in the Europa League against FC Midtjylland.
+Like any young player who makes an impressive start, he garnered significant media attention, which can often have adverse effects on a player's career if they are not mentally strong enough to handle it at such a young age.

 M. Rashford is the top star at Man Utd